 Over the past three years, the City of Littleton has maintained a consistent percentage of unassigned fund balance.
-Expressed in terms of days, the City had approximately 52 days, 49 days, and 46 days of annual expenditures in unassigned fund balance as of December 31, 2014, 2013, and 2012, respectively.
-This is compared to 134 days for the Peer Group Average as of December 31, 2014.
-The City's is less than the peer group due to transfers from the General Fund to the Capital Projects Fund.
+Expressed in terms of days, the City had approximately 46 days, 43 days, and 35 days of annual expenditures in unassigned fund balance as of December 31, 2014, 2015, and 2016, respectively.
+This is compared to 96 days for the Peer Group Average as of December 31, 2016.
+The City's is less than the peer group due to transfers from the General Fund to the Capital Projects Fund and due to the accrual of the TABOR tax liability in 2016.
+The GFOA generally recommends an unassigned fund balance of two months.